vortexntnu/vortex-acoustics/README.md

 # Resource files
 Resource files are found in the folder "Resource".
-The folder includes the CMSIS-library, driver for STM32 and a test-script in MATLAB.
+The folder includes the CMSIS-library, driver for STM32.

+# Matlab
+The Matlab code provided contains the calculations for the digital filter used in the C++ code.

 # Future improvements/development